jasonm23/jasonm23.ruhoh.com/_posts/hello-world.md

                 raise
         return argument1

-2 space indents are more readable?
+Indenting 2 spaces is less readable.

     def some_callable(argument1, argument2=False):
       """ Doc-string for some_callable function. """